whilelucky/pwa/README.md

 # Progressive Web App
-> An opinionated progressive web app boilerplate, to hit the ground running.
+> A production grade progressive web app, to hit the ground running.

 ## Setup
 ```